zixuan75/react-project/README.md

 Now, this has REACT in in it, so make sure you have NPM and Nodejs instaled.

-"JSX syntax occured" at start menu?
+"Error: JSX syntax occured" at start menu?
 Remember to start npm using:

 > npm start